ChristopherTichborne/Wacky-Racers/README.md

 Demo applications
 -----------------

-These are found in the demo-apps directory.
+These are found in the test-apps directory.
 These are board independent and thus the specific board must be selected with the BOARD environment variable.
 Note, when debugging hardware it is much easier to use a small test program rather than a large application.